Home Compare MDT vs SSNC

 Medtronic vs SS&C Technologies Holdings: Which Stock Looks Stronger in 2026?

-Medtronic leads structurally, with growth as the clearest single gap between the two profiles.
-SS&C Technologies still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+SS&C Technologies holds the cleaner structural position, with the lead spread across growth and profitability.
+The remaining gap is narrow enough that the comparison remains open to different readings.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.